-there’s an unpredictability about ‘promises’ which gives this project a distinct edge. there aren’t many creations truly like this one, as it seems to be a one of a kind mix of ambient, orchestral, and jazz music.
+there’s an unpredictability about ‘promises’ which gives this project a distinct edge. there aren’t many creations similar to ‘promises’, as it seems to be a one of a kind mix of ambient, orchestral, and jazz music.

 something interesting is that every single movement begins with the same riff or theme. in other words, these artists have the ability to entertainingly vary their presentations for every single movement.

-movement six has extreme drama which implodes and buried itself inward. london symphony orchestra go off on movement six. the track starts with some quiet sounds which slowly pick up. the strings gain serious complexity as they ascend toward the middle section. they eventually swirl around and surround the listener with chaotic, dramatic swells of instrumentation.
+“movement six” has extreme drama which implodes. london symphony orchestra go off on “movement six”. the track starts with some quiet sounds which slowly pick up. the strings gain serious complexity as they ascend toward the middle section. they eventually swirl around and surround the listener with chaotic, dramatic swells of instrumentation.

-movement seven shoots sparks about the ambient landscape. it begins as an extremely quiet song, and it gradually builds into the longest track. this happens for good reason because there are many distinct ideas present on movement seven that aren’t present anywhere else on this project. ideas such as hectic jazz, abrasively loud dynamics, deteriorating ambiance, spacey electronics, and the aforementioned sparks. at many points, the sax ensues in chaos.
+“movement seven” shoots sparks about the ambient landscape. it begins as an extremely quiet song, and it gradually builds into the longest track. this happens for good reason because there are many distinct ideas present on “movement seven” that aren’t present anywhere else on this project. ideas such as hectic jazz, abrasively loud dynamics, deteriorating ambiance, certain spacey electronics, and the aforementioned sparks. at many points, the saxophone ensues in chaos.

-movement eight is calm. it’s a bit boring, and a bit too toned down. it ends in sixty three seconds of silence, which isn’t really surprising considering the whole first half was close to silent. this quiet, however, presents movement nine as a hidden track.
+“movement eight” is calm. it’s a bit boring, and a bit too toned down. it ends in sixty three seconds of silence, which isn’t surprising considering the whole first half was close to silent. this quiet, however, presents “movement nine” as a hidden track.